The Seven Habits of Highly Ineffective Writers

 Habit 7 — Sharpen the saw.

-In Joni Cole’s recent article, she points out mistakes that writers—emerging and seasoned—repeatedly make.
+In Joni Cole’s article, she points out mistakes that writers—emerging and seasoned—repeatedly make.
 That’s from being overly sensitive to feedback, not having a clear vision, procrastination, wasting time and energy, trying too hard to satisfy, not listening, being too self critical, and over-sharpening the saw.

 To quote Cole, “While highly effective people seek a balanced program of self-improvement to renew their edge, highly ineffective writers are determined to make their saws so sharp they inevitably drive themselves right over the edge.”